 If you are looking for winter travel in Dubai, pop on over to these Dubai in winter guide

-Whilst summer averages are reported at 45°C (113°F), it is quite typical to experience day time maximums up to 50°C (122°F).
-The hottest month of the year is August in Dubai.
+While summer averages are reported at 45ยฐC (113ยฐF), it is quite typical to experience daytime maximums up to 50ยฐC (122ยฐF).
+The hottest month of the year in Dubai is August.

-What you feel in Dubai and what is actually reported in the peaks of summer can also be two different things!
-You need to take into account not only the temperature but the humidity too.
-It helps if you have a weather app that gives you the “feels like” temperature as well!!
+What you feel in Dubai and what is actually reported in the peas of summer can also be two different things!
+You need to take into account not only the temperature but also the humidity.
+It helps if you have a weather app that gives you the “feels like” temperature as well!

-It’s also important to note that overnight, although you don’t get the powerful heat of the sun, the temperatures really don’t drop really below 30°C (86°F).
-You can certainly see and do a lot more after dark without the glaring sun and heat, but be realistic about what can be done at night time too.
+It’s also important to note that although you don’t get the sun’s powerful heat overnight, the temperatures don’t drop below 30ยฐC (86ยฐF).
+You can certainly see and do much more after dark without the glaring sun and heat, but be realistic about what can be done at night, too.

 You can learn more about Dubai’s weather patterns and the best time to visit here.